-Common Exception Words Read aloud simple sentences and books that are consistent with their phonic knowledge, including some common exception words To read Y1 common exception words, noting unusual correspondences between spelling and sound and where these occur in words.
+Common Exception Words To read some common irregular words.
+To read Y1 common exception words, noting unusual correspondences between spelling and sound and wherethese occur in words.
 To read most Y1 and Y2 common exception words, noting unusual correspondences between spelling and sound and where these occur in the word.
 To begin to read Y3/Y4 exception words.
 To read all Y3/Y4 exception words, discussing the unusual correspondences between spelling and these occur in the word.
 To read most Y5/ Y6 exception words, discussing the unusual correspondences between spelling and sound and where these occur in the word.
-Fluency Read words consistent with their phonic knowledge by sound- blending Read aloud simple sentences and books that are consistent with their phonic knowledge, including some common exception words To accurately read texts that are consistent with their developing phonic knowledge, that do not require them to use other strategies to work out words.
+Fluency To show interest in illustrations and print in books and print in the environment.
+To recognise familiar words and signs such as own name and advertising logos.
+To look and handle books independently (holds books the correct way up and turns pages).
+To ascribe meanings to marks that they see in different places.
+To begin to break the flow of speech into words.
+To begin to read words and simple sentences.
+To read and understand simple sentences.
+To accurately read texts that are consistent with their developing phonic knowledge, that do not require them to use other strategies to work out words.
 To reread texts to build up fluency and confidence in word reading.
 To read aloud books (closely matched to their improving phonic knowledge), sounding out unfamiliar words accurately, automatically and without undue hesitation.
 To reread these books to build up fluency and confidence in word reading.
-To read words accurately and fluently without overt sounding and blending, e.g. at over 90 words per minute, in age-appropriate texts. king precedence over teaching t the development of vocabula
+To read words accurately and fluently without overt sounding and blending, e.g. at over 90 words per minute, in age-appropriate texts.
+Atthis stage, teaching cor specifically.
+Any focus on mprehension skills should be ta king precedence over teaching the development of vocabula word reading and fluency